|Lectures:||Tuesday, 16:00 - 18:00, E1.4 024|

 Theory in the area of distributed computing aims at understanding systems in which limits on communication and lack of coordination or common knowledge are the principal challenges.
 Moreover, the redundancy provided by multiple agents (be these computers, ants, smartphones, or humans) enables to overcome faults.
 Uncertainty is faced on many fronts: How large is the network?
 Is information up-to-date?
 Does it merely take a long time until a response from a process is received, or did the process fail?
 We will examine how such issues affect which problems can be solved and at which cost.
 On the way, surprising and elegant algorithms will surface alongside the principles guiding their design.

 - Research shows that students perform better on average when they are actively involved in the learning process.
-Some may know this as 'flipped classroom', where students prepare the material on their own and they are offered a discussion session to clarify open questions.
+Some of you may know this as 'flipped classroom', where students prepare the material on their own and they are offered a discussion session to clarify open questions.
 We would like to implement some of the ideas into our teaching strategies.
 However, we will not dictate how this course is going to run.
 In the spirit of flipped classroom we will have a preliminary meeting where we present the ideas behind it and possibilities we can offer.
 Afterwards we discuss with students how they would like to run this course.
-For preparation of the preliminary meeting please read this (coming soon).
+We provide further readings for inverted classroom in the material section.

 - Subscription to our mailing list (tods1920) is mandatory and has two purposes: (1) We will use it to distribute material and information, and we will assume that everyone in the course received them.
 (2) Please use the list to discuss the lecture, exchange material, clarify questions, etc.; just please don't post solutions to the exercises.

 - We provide a short script on notation and preliminaries for this course.
 (Uploaded 9.8.2019)

 - You can find information on active learning in the following resources:

 - Measuring active learning versus feeling of learning in response to being actively engaged in the classroom